samihamdan/Explore-KFold-Cross-Validation/README.md

     * [`pip install colorcet`](https://colorcet.holoviz.org/getting_started/index.html)

 ### Run Bokeh server
 run `bokeh serve --show ExploreKFold` in this directory.
+Now Bokeh should open a new browser (tab) and display the dashboard.